Starting a Podcast to Gain More Agency New Business

 Specializing doesn’t mean that you have to turn away other prospects.
 Pat used the example of a video agency that specializes in streaming video classes.
 The agency owner knew a lot about yoga, challenges, lingo, phrases, etc. and targeted just yoga instructors and studios.
 She focused her advertising on this niche and was wildly successful.
 With that success she was able to expand to cross fit gyms, pilates studios etc.

 Also, be prepared to be super patient.
 In Pat’s experience he says it takes a year or two to build a following and see real results.
-He stresses patience when you are trying to build a community of followers.
+He stresses patience when you are trying to build a community of followers when starting a podcast.
 If you’re putting yourself out there, word will spread but it doesn’t happen overnight.

 An Agency Tool You Need to Check Out…